 How to use KOHO joint accounts

 In order to use KOHO joint accounts, both people need to have a KOHO card.
-If you’re not yet a member of KOHO, sign up using my code BRIDGET20 and you’ll get a free $20 added to your account when you make your first purchase with the card (and an additional free $40 if you set up direct deposit!).
+If you’re not yet a member of KOHO, sign up using my code MONEYAFTERGRAD and you’ll get 1% bonus cashback for 90 days added to your account when you make your first purchase with the card.

-If you’re already signed up but the person you want a KOHO joint account with is not, you can give them my code (thanks!) or you can send them your referral code and you’ll get a free $20 when they sign up!
-Yes, the math is right: you’ll get $20 for signing up with my code & making a purchase + $40 for setting up direct deposit + another $20 when you refer your friend/partner = $80 in free money.
+If you’re already signed up but the person you want a KOHO joint account with is not, you can give them my code (thanks!) or you can send them your referral code and you’ll get more bonus cash back when they sign up!

 You’ll be able to toggle between your personal KOHO account and the KOHO joint account directly in the app.
 While all your joint account activity will be visible to the other account holder, your personal KOHO account will stay private.